faa-swim/fns-client/README.md

   2. Run mvn clean package from the fnsClient directory
   3. Change to the target directory; cd target/FnsClient
   4. Modify the fnsClient.conf file and add the SWIM AIM FNS JMS and FIL connection details
+    - FIL Cert needs to be in RSA (aka pem) format; conversion can been done via: ssh-keygen -p -N "" -m pem -f /path/to/key’
   5. Run the FnsClient; java -jar FnsClient.jar

-Once the FnsClient has started and initialized, NOTAMS can be queried directly from the NOTAM database, via calling the rest api, or by the web ui.
+Once the FnsClient has started and initialized, NOTAMS can be queried directly from the NOTAM database, via calling the rest api, or by the web ui as localhost:8080

 ## Rest API